Why is writing hard? When is it good? Who does it well, and how?

 Who teaches it?

->

-> Write Right classes are taught by top-gun writer, editor and worrier Penny Modra.
-Penny is The Good Copy’s editorial director, a regular ‘grammar enthusiast’ guest on ABC Radio Melbourne, a guest lecturer at RMIT and the convener of the Collingwood Crossword Club.
+Write Right classes are taught by top-gun writer, editor and worrier Penny Modra.
+Penny is The Good Copy’s editorial director, a regular ‘grammar enthusiast’ guest on ABC Radio Melbourne, a teacher of editing at RMIT University and the convener of the Collingwood Crossword Club.

 What do people say?

 Teacher and editor Penny Modra will help you master tone, style and more in this half-day session on improving your writing ... we guarantee you’ll spend the day not only learning but laughing.

 If you’d like to REALLY learn how to write, I recommend you check The Good Copy and see when their next Write Right school is happening.
 It did wonders for me; it’ll do wonders for you.